openfin/hello-openfin-selenium-java-example/README.md

 2. start chromedriver.exe
 3. run testHelloOpenFin.bat

-### Troubleshooting
-1. Please remove "devtools_port" from app config json file

-2. Version 6.49.17.14+ of Runtime is required.

 ### Building from Source
 To build one jar that includes all dependencies, use the command `mvn assembly:assembly -DdescriptorId=jar-with-dependencies`

 ## Instructions for Selenium Server
 Two example scripts are included in this project to demonstrate use of Selenium Server on localhost.
 1. seleniumHub.bat/sh for launching Selenium Grid hub.
 2. seleniumNode.bat for launching Selenium Grid node.